 Many gamers decide to change the thermal paste straight away when they buy a new gaming laptop.
 This ensures that they get to use the highest quality thermal paste on their laptop.

-Make sure that before you change your thermal paste, that you have done the research and preparation necessary.
+Make sure that before you apply your thermal paste, that you have done the research and preparation necessary.
 The act of opening up your laptop can void warranties and guarantees and should not be a task taken lightly.

 Make sure you use only the highest quality thermal paste or liquid metal and follow a good guide.
 Our advice would be to follow this video.